Skip to content

 Copy things out

-Every login has copy buttons for the username, the password, and the current two-factor code - handy for the odd page that autofill can't reach, or for pasting somewhere outside the browser.
-Right-click a login for the same actions in one menu, plus opening its website, editing, and deleting.
+Every login has copy buttons for the username, the password, and the first MFA code - handy for the odd page that autofill can't reach, or for pasting somewhere outside the browser.
+Right-click a login for the same actions in one menu, plus opening its website, copying any extra field by name, editing, and deleting.

 Trash